influxdata/docs-v2/content/v2.0/query-data/common-queries/percentile-quantile.md

 A quantile is calculated using numbers between `0.0` and `1.0`.
 For example, the **`0.5` quantile** is the same as the **50th percentile**.

-## Quantile calculation methods
+## Select a method for calculating the quantile
-Select from the following methods for calculating the quantile:
+Select one of the following methods to calculate the quantile:

 - [estimate_tdigest](#estimate-tdigest)
 - [exact_mean](#exact-mean)